ngrant1/RepertoireManager/README.md

 # Natasha Grant Individual Project

-Maestro - Repitoire Managing System
+Maestro - Repertoire Managing System

 ### Problem Statement
 Problem -
 Orchestral musicians don't have orchestral feedback and resources while practicing alone.

 Maestro will...
-Enhance musical comprehension and collaboration in orchestral musicians by providing a repitoire managing system.
+Enhance musical comprehension and collaboration in orchestral musicians by providing a repertoire managing system.
 Maestro will allow members to browse categorized music pages and store selected music pages in a personalized account.
 These dynamic music pages contain tabs of rescources which aid comprehension, such as audio, video, scales, and terminology descriptions.
 It provides members with a platform to communicate if revisions are made to scores or to schedule sectionals.
 Members will be updated on meeting times, concert dates, and other orchestra related events.

 Other:
   * Concert calendar..or purchase tickets info..?